thelbane/Apple-II-Programs/tips-and-tricks.md

 ```

 Instead of testing if the keypress strobe `PEEK(-4^7)` is greater than 127, why not let `NEXT` do the test for us?
 Note the program now repeatedly outputs the result of the PEEK until a key is pressed, which sets `N` to the ASCII code of the pressed key _plus 128_, which causes the `NEXT` to continue.
 This program started at 75 characters and we managed to shave off a whopping 35 characters!
 The final program is 40 characters.
 Can you make it even shorter?

+## Peeks and Pokes

+Pardon the dust.
+This section is incomplete.

 | Peek/Poke | Function |
 | - | - |